climatescope/climatescope.org/app/_en_region/africa.md

 ### THE ROLE OF RENEWABLES IN GOVERNMENT OBJECTIVES IS GROWING

 Clean energy policies are becoming more widely adopted across Sub-Saharan Africa.
 Fourteen of 19 Climatescope countries from the region have set domestic renewable energy build targets.
-Specifically, the negotiations that culminated in governments signing the Paris climate pact in late 2015 have prompted African nations to commit to clean energy targets or to update their existing commitments [see Parameter I summary](/en/parameter/anabling-framework).
+Specifically, the negotiations that culminated in governments signing the Paris climate pact in late 2015 have prompted African nations to commit to clean energy targets or to update their existing commitments ([see Parameter I summary](/en/parameter/anabling-framework)).
 The overall target levels are ambitious in a number of markets, especially when considering the current contribution of renewables to the power mix (Figure 7).

 ![AM Fig 7 - Select renewable energy targets and 2015 share of renewables in Sub-Saharan Africa](/assets/images/content/2016/AM_Fig.
 7.jpg)